MartinALund/StudyFolder/README.md

 # StudyFolder

-One of my first functional programs which i could use myself.
-First created in january 2017, heavily updated 18/02-2018.
+One of my first functional programs.
+First created in january 2017, updated on 18-02-2018.

 ## What is it about?